-SMART CONTENT REUSE THE GOLD IN YOUR ORGANISATION
+SMART CONTENT REUSE THE GOLD IN YOUR ORGANIZATION

-Prepared by: Martin Srubar
+Prepared by:

-Senior Technology Evangelist
+Martin Srubar Senior Technology Evangelist

-Nick Chivers

-Senior Solutions Specialist
+Nick Chivers Senior Solutions Specialist

+Audience:

-Audience: ActiveDocs Evaluator, Compliance Officer, Marketing Manager, Knowledge organisations to capture expert knowledge and make it available in accessible form to people who need it to generate adocuments and other communications.
-ActiveDocs is a document automation product that provides an extensive range of functionality that helps organisations build up their reusable content and leverage it effectively.
+ActiveDocs Evaluator, Compliance Officer, Marketing Manager, Knowledge Manager

+Abstract: Document automation products that support content reuse should enable organizations to capture expert knowledge and make it available in accessible form to people who need it to generate adocuments and other communications.
+ActiveDocs is a document automation product that provides an extensive range of functionality that helps organizations build up their reusable content and leverage it effectively.